On The Hard Problem of Consciousness

 It is sometimes claimed that whereas quantum mechanics applies to the level of the subatomic world, classical physics remains true when dealing with macro systems, such as the brain.
 But this is not so.
 There is no evidence that quantum mechanics fails beyond some threshold.
-The laws of quantum mechanism are valid and apply to every object that is constituted by other objects which obey its laws.
+The laws of quantum mechanics are valid and apply to every object that is constituted by other objects which obey its laws.

 These observations resonate with my own general impression that whereas contemporary physics has dramatically altered its understanding of physical reality relative to the period dominated by classical physics, many social scientists, psychologists, biologists, and brain scientists still tend to ground their views in a physics which is largely obsolete.

 Empirical Challenges to a Materialistic View of Consciousnes

 Materialistic versions of the mind-body problem which ultimately identify the mind with the brain suffer from profound conceptual difficulties—rigorously debated in a recent collection of essays (Koons and Bealer, 2010)—which cannot be discussed here.
 Serious challenges to this still dominant view also arise from empirical findings; a cursory and incomplete summary is given below.